-Modern bike frames made of advanced materials such as aluminum or carbon are a little lighter than their forerunners built of chromoly steel tubes.
-Well, having said this, how relevant are a few kg more or less, when considering the rider who will dwarf the bike’s weight anyway?
+Granted, modern bike frames made of advanced materials such as aluminum or carbon are lighter than their forerunners built of chromoly steel tubes.
+However, are a few kg really relevant, considering the rider who will dwarf the bike’s weight anyway?

 There is a lively scene of vintage bike collectors exchanging information and selling bikes through online forums and marketplaces.
-Directory pages like mtb-kataloge.de, the Retrobike archives, or VeloBase.com offer access to historic bike catalogs of many of the most collectible brands.
-For some manufacturers, even dedicated web sites exist, like for Fuji or Panasonic and many more.
+Directory pages like mtb-kataloge.de, the Retrobike Archives, or VeloBase.com offer access to historic bike catalogs of many of the most collectible brands.
+For some manufacturers, even dedicated web sites exist, like for Fuji, Panasonic, and many more.

-For most people, the Panasonic brand is linked to consumer electronics and home appliances.
+For most people, the Panasonic brand is linked to consumer electronics and home appliances of all sorts.
 Still, the company’s first bestseller ever was a battery-powered bicycle lamp.
 That was in 1923, just a couple of years after its founder Konosuke Matsushita had finished an apprenticeship at a bike shop.

-Matshushita’s passion for bicycles never cooled off, even when his venture became a large, multinational business.
-Until today, Panasonic operates a custom order system for road bikes and a production of high-end bicycle tires under the Panaracer brand.
+Matshushita’s passion for bicycles never cooled off, even after his venture went into a direction completely unrelated to the bike business.
+Still, until today Panasonic operates a custom order system for road bikes and a production of tires and tubes under the Panaracer brand.